 - Custom folder: Lets you choose and/or create a destination folder after clicking on the Browse button, which opens a file browser window.
 By default, DxO PureRAW proposes the operating system’s Images folder.
 If you click on the double-arrow to the left of the Browse button, a floating window pops up with a list of favorite paths and recently used folders.
 You can mark a folder as a favorite by clicking on the star to the left of the folder path.

-The File renaming is turned off by default and you need to toggle the File renaming button to activate it.
+The output files renaming is turned off by default and you need to toggle the File renaming button to activate it.
 In that case, you can select one of the 4 ready-to-use presets in the menu.
 Below, depending on your choice, you will see a preview of the file rename.
 The presets offer you different mixes of original file name, processing method, date and sequence number.

 If you click on Edit, you will be able to create your own file names and save them as presets: